xasos/Cordova-Polymer-Seed/README.md

 Cordova-Polymer-Seed
 ====================

-Sample app demonstrating Polymer's capabilities on all platforms.
+Seed Project for demonstrating Polymer's capabilities on all platforms.